Dr D.B.G.W. Lyna (Dries)

 6500 HD NIJMEGEN

-Dries Lyna is a social and cultural historian of the 17th and 18th centuries, interested in VOC settlements across the Indian Ocean World.
-He defended his PhD at the Centre for Urban Histroy (University of Antwerp), and went to Duke University and the Getty Research Institute as Fulbright Visiting Scholar.
-He has been a guest lecturer at the Free University of Brussels and the Institut d'Etudes Supérieures des Arts in Paris, and Visiting Scholar at the University of North Carolina at Chapel Hill.
+Dries Lyna is a socio-economic historian of the 17th and 18th centuries, interested in VOC settlements across the Indian Ocean World.
+He defended his PhD at the Centre for Urban History (University of Antwerp), and went to Duke University and the Getty Research Institute as Fulbright Visiting Scholar.
+He has been a guest lecturer at the Free University of Brussels and the Institut d'Etudes Supérieures des Arts in Paris, and Visiting Scholar at Duke University and the University of North Carolina at Chapel Hill.

-His current research interest lies in writing social histories of colonial cities, with a focus on eighteenth-century Sri Lanka and South Africa.
-In his new project 'Displaced Forgetting' he studies family histories of formerly enslaved under Dutch and British rule in Sri Lanka and South Africa, together with Nira Wickramasinghe (Leiden University).
-In the past he published on the urban Low Countries, with a focus on creative economies, art markets and material culture (late 17th -19th centuries).
+His current research interest lies in writing socio-institutional histories of colonial cities, with a focus on eighteenth-century Sri Lanka and South Africa.
+In his project 'Displaced Forgetting' he studies family histories of formerly enslaved under Dutch and British rule in Sri Lanka and South Africa, together with Nira Wickramasinghe (Leiden University).
+In addition, he leads the international Gerda Henkel Foundation-project 'Economies of Trust' on social networks of the urban poor in the 18th-century Cape Colony, together with Eva Marie Lehner (University of Bonn) and Wouter Ryckbosch (Vrije Universiteit Brussel/Ghent University).